 "We have to position ourselves with our products and our services and be able to compete at any level with anyone so that people know we are here," said Damian.

-The first No Grease barbershop opened its doors in 1997 and the company now has six locations across the Carolinas and Georgia.
+The first No Grease barbershop opened its doors in 1997 and the company now has seven locations across the Carolinas and Georgia.
 No Grease sold two of its locations in 2017, making it the first black-owned franchise barbershop in the country.

 A few years after the first shop opened its doors, the No Grease owners recognized the need for barbering talent and established a No Grease barber college in west Charlotte.